 In addition to being a fantastic way to burn fat and the only way to build lean muscle, strength training has been shown to increase your bone density overtime and decrease the symptoms of depression.
 So, lifting heavy isn’t just good for your muscles and body composition, it’s also good for your bones, your mind, and your general disposition!

 In order to see a lasting change to your body composition and experience long-term fat loss, you have to begin lifting heavy weights in an intentional way.
 As you progressively overload your body with more weight, you are requiring your muscles to work harder to lift that weight.
 This results in tiny little muscle tears that take hours for your body to repair.
 That repair process means you will be burning calories long after your workout is complete.

-And, while it may not feel that a heavy weight lifting program is burning many calories during your workout, you will undoubtedly find yourself breathing heavy after a well planned strength training program, I promise!
+While it may not feel like a heavy weight lifting program is burning many calories during your workout, you will undoubtedly find yourself breathing heavy after a well-planned strength training program!

-Ladies, we have to move past our fear of the weight room.
-It’s time to get in there and learn how to use those dumbbells and barbells effectively.
-Doing so is critical to teaching our bodies to burn fat, and see lasting improvements to our overall body composition!
+It’s time to move past your weight room fears!
+Get in there and learn how to use those dumbbells and barbells effectively.
+Doing so is critical to teaching our bodies to burn fat and see lasting improvements to our overall body composition!